nikolasbroman/connect_four/README.md

 ## What is Connect Four?

 A two-player game, where you drop colored discs into a 6 x 7 grid.
-The first player to get connect four discs (horizontally, vertically or diagonally) wins.
+The first player to connect four discs (horizontally, vertically or diagonally) wins.
 You can read more about Connect Four on [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four).

 In this version of Connect Four, you use the letters "x" and "o" instead of colored discs.